 The mission of this Academy is to educate HOA board members, management teams, and all interested homeowners.
 The information provided by the Academy will enable students to maintain vibrant, healthy and responsive homeowners associations.
 The City of Peoria is proud to partner with Carpenter Hazlewood and Mulcahy Law Firms to offer this dynamic one day training course once a year.

-Neighborhood Grants Program - NOW OPEN
+Neighborhood Grants Program - CURRENTLY CLOSED

 The City of Peoria’s Neighborhood Grants Program is designed to assist HOAs with projects that engage, revitalize and/or provide safety to the community.
 The neighborhood-based projects should bring residents together, build community and establish a positive identity.
 Those who are active partners in their community, and interested in improving the quality of life in their neighborhoods, are encouraged to apply.
 Up to $10,000 may be awarded toward eligible projects.